What is a heart attack?

 heart rate and blood pressure.

 Fibrinolytic therapy.
-Medicine is given by IV to dissolve the blood clot, restoring blood flow.
+Medicine is given by an intravenous line (IV) to dissolve the blood clot, restoring

-Antithrombin or antiplatelet therapy with aspirin or clopidogrel.
+Antithrombin or antiplatelet therapy with aspirin or clopidogrel/ticagrelor.
 This is used to prevent more blood clotting.

 Medicines that lower cholesterol, particularly LDL cholesterol.
-These include medicines such as statins.
-Newer medicines called PCSK9-inhibitors are
+These include medicines, such as statins.
+Newer medicines called PCSK9-inhibitors

 You may also need other procedures to restore blood flow to the heart.
 These are described